-Responsible for the day-to-day management of a hotel and its staff, as well as holding commercial accountability for budgeting and financial management, you'll plan, organise and direct hotel services, including front-of-house, food and beverage operations and housekeeping.
+In this management position you’ll be responsible for the day-to-day management of a hotel and its staff, as well as holding commercial accountability for budgeting and financial management.
+You'll plan, organise and direct hotel services, including front-of-house, food and beverage operations and housekeeping.
 In larger hotels you'll often have a specific remit, such as guest services, accounting or marketing.

 Working in the public sector, for private companies or accountancy firms you'll provide an independent guarantee that an organisation's risk management, governance and control processes are operating effectively.

-The career is open to all graduates but a degree, HND or foundation degree in accountancy, economics, finance or IT may be beneficial.
-If you don't have a degree, HND or foundation degree, it's still possible to enter the profession if you have some related pre-entry work experience.
+While open to all graduates a degree, HND or foundation degree in accountancy, economics, finance or IT may be beneficial.

 Discover how to become an internal auditor.

-To carry out your duties you'll need excellent organisations skills, strong IT knowledge, the ability to prioritise, team working skills and interpersonal communication skills, oral and written.
+To carry out your duties you'll need excellent organisations skills, strong IT knowledge, the ability to prioritise, teamworking skills, interpersonal and communication skills such as speaking, listening and writing.

 For further information, see office manager.

-Career opportunities are available with any company which makes a product, whether the product is technical, financial or manufactured.
+Opportunities are available with any company that makes a product, whether technical, financial or manufactured.

-Working with the people who make a product, those who use the product and those who manage the business, you'll ensure that the product is being made as efficiently as possible and that the people building it have access to the latest technologies and techniques.
-You're also responsible for the life cycle of the product - ensuring that the product roadmap is followed and features are being released on time and are of a high quality.
+You'll ensure that the product is being made as efficiently as possible and that the people working on it have access to the latest technologies and techniques.
+You're also responsible for the life cycle of the product - ensuring that the roadmap is followed, and features are being released on time.

 Learn more about a career as a product manager.

-Although this area of work is open to all graduates, an HND or degree in business studies, fashion management, marketing, and retail management may increase your chances.
+Although open to all graduates, an HND or degree in business studies, fashion management, marketing, and retail management may increase your chances.